-Members of the Pine64 messaging board have been able to buy the ARM-based 14-inch notebook over the course of the past few weeks.
-But, as of August 25, the company is widening allocation to “public” pre-orders too.
+The ARM-based 14-inch notebook has been available for members of the Pine64 messaging board to buy over the past few weeks.
+But, as of August 25, 2020, the company is widening allocation to “public” pre-orders too.

 Orders made in the current window are expected to be fulfilled in mid-October.
 But Pine64 say to not panic if you miss out on the first batch as a second pre-order window will be available in mid-September.

 (Unlike traditional devices which are manufactured and then sold, Pinebook’s are — seemingly — sold and then manufactured in batches).

 Uniquely, the Pinebook Pro is also not sold with a massive markup attached.
 Pine64 say they sell this device, like its $99 predecessor, virtually at cost.